-A few weeks ago, someone asked me, “How many hours should a planner plan for each week?”
+A few weeks ago, someone asked me, “How many hours should a maintenance planner plan for each week?”
 This is a great question, but I can only give a touchy-feely answer.

-I’m hesitant to push planners into a numerical-type standard or quota.
+I’m hesitant to push maintenance planners into a numerical-type standard or quota.
 But, let’s first try to analyze this in a quantitative manner.
-A single planner should be able to plan for 20 to 30 technicians.
+A single maintenance planner should be able to plan for 20 to 30 technicians.
 Therefore, a planner needs to stay ahead of at least 20 techs on an ongoing basis.
 As a minimum, there needs to be enough planned work available at the end of the week to enable scheduling for the next week.
 This could mean as much as 800 hours planned (20 techs times 40 hours per week).
-However, the plant’s preventive maintenance program also should be generating work orders that don’t need advance planning.
+However, the plant’s preventive maintenance program also should be generating work orders that don’t need advance maintenance planning.
 Presume the plant wants to spend 20 percent of hours on PM tasks.
 That subtracts 160 hours and suggests each planner should plan 640 hours of work per week.

 A variable that would increase the weekly planning hours is if the planner had to plan for more than 20 techs.
 Variables that would lessen the hours would be: if some techs were on vacation, sick leave, in training or unavailable; and, if plant emergencies or urgent work caused the techs to forsake the schedule to do unplanned work.
 For simplification, let’s consider these factors are a wash and stick with 640 hours.

 At the same time, keep in mind that planners not only plan future work, but also review feedback on completed jobs in order to update job plans and file work orders.
 Thus, can a planner plan 640 hours of work each week while keeping up with job closeouts?
 I’m not satisfied with this quantitative analysis.
 I’d like every job to have someone look at it and examine the history file before any techs are assigned to the work.